mixer/developer-docs/pages/03.blog/streamer-review/blog-item.md

 If your application requests the `channel:streamKey:self` scope for a user that has not completed the Streamer Review flow then the OAuth Process will not be able to be completed.
 The user will be halted on the "Authorize" screen where a message will be displayed letting them know where to go to complete the flow.
 No tokens will be generated.

-# What about Existing Stream Keys I have saved or Cached?
+# What about existing Stream Keys I have saved or cached?

 These will be reset/invalidated and when your application tries to use them the standard "invalid streamkey" message will be returned.